C.W. Parker Carousel Museum: Background

 The C.W Parker Carousel Museum is sponsored by the Leavenworth Historical Museum Association, and is listed as "One of the Eight Wonders of Kansas" (First City Museums).
 The building is located on the eastern side of downtown Leavenworth, Kansas.
 Just to the east sits the Missouri River.
 The historical pieces housed within this building have all been donated, are on loan, or have been paid for through memorial funds or donated funds.
 Each piece required a significant amount of restoration.

 Restoration

-Each wooden carousel horse that is attached to the operational carousel required several hours of restoration labor.
-Upon arrival to the museum, many of these artifacts dated close to 100 years old, and had an original life expectancy of around five years.
-Due to wood rot, many of the horses had to be completely re-carved by hand.
-The process of re-carving utilized the same primitive tools that would have been used in the original making.
-It is estimated that thousands of hours of labor were volunteered to complete the projects.
-To keep with historical building styles, each horse contains wooden dowels instead of nails (Reinhardt, 2014).
+Each wooden carousel horse that is attached to the operational carousel required hours of restoration labor.
+Many of these artifacts dated close to 100 years old with an original life expectancy of only around five years.
+Upon arrival at the museum, many of the horses had to be completely re-carved because of wood rot.
+The process of doing so by hand utilized the same primitive tools that would have been used in the original making.
+In keeping with historical design styles, each horse contains wooden dowels instead of nails.
+It is estimated that thousands of hours of labor have been volunteered to complete the projects (Reinhardt, 2014).